Minor MLB Transactions: 6/24/17

-We’ll track the day’s minor moves in this post:
+We’ll track the latest minor moves from around baseball in this post…

 - Veteran Phillies players Michael Saunders and Jeanmar Gomez were each released, according to the MLB.com transactions page.
 Both were designated at the same time recently, and the Phils evidently couldn’t find takers in trade — which isn’t terribly surprising given their pronounced struggles and big salaries.
 Saunders, 30, had a strong 2016 season and has mostly been a better-than-average hitter in the big leagues, so he’ll surely find a new opportunity elsewhere.
 The same holds for Gomez, who always seemed miscast as a closer but might provide some solid innings in a middle-relief role.
 Though both can now be had for the league minimum, it would perhaps be a surprise were either to sign directly only a MLB roster at this stage of the season.